hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 The **Partitioned Global Address Space (PGAS)** parallel programming paradigm essentially mimics a shared memory system, by providing a distributed application with a globally coherent memory space that is transparently partitioned among compute nodes.
 When compute is being performed on a partition that is local to a compute node it can exploit _locality of reference_ to act directly on the memory; when data is required that is not local, it must be requested from another compute node, thus requiring a communication step.

-Notable examples of a PGAS memory model can be found in Coarray Fortran, Unified Parallel C and Chapel.
+Notable examples of a PGAS memory model can be found in **Coarray Fortran**, **Unified Parallel C** and **Chapel**.
 Since Fortran 2008, Coarray Fortran has been integrated into the language.

 In contrast to the implicit communication in a PGAS model, **Message Passing** uses explicit communication to coordinate applications running in parallel.
 The **Message Passing Interface**, or **MPI**, is the de facto standard in HPC.

 MPI was first devised in 1991, with the first standard published at the Supercomputing conference in 1993.
 It has been continually developed ever since, and is extensively used on almost every HPC system today.
-The MPI standard defines an API (application programming interface) that includes communicators, point-to-point messaging, collective operations, derived data types and parallel file I/O. There are a number of implementations available, including OpenMPI (not to be confused with OpenMP!), MPICH, Intel MPI and IBM MPI, to name just a few, and there are API bindings available in C, C++ and Fortran.
+The MPI standard defines an API (application programming interface) that includes communicators, point-to-point messaging, collective operations, derived data types and parallel file I/O. There are a number of implementations available, including **OpenMPI** (not to be confused with OpenMP!), **MPICH**, **Intel MPI** and **IBM MPI**, to name just a few, and there are API bindings available in C, C++ and Fortran.

 We'll look more closely at MPI later in this module.